silky/silky.github.com/src/posts/privileges.md

 - Exposed to tech from a young age: I had a computer in the house since I was young, and was able to learn programming on my own as a result.

-Surely, these things have helped me get jobs in the past.
-Some of them are traits that you can improve, as wel as baseline things thare are out of my control to some degree (i.e. mental health; certainly it can be improved, but certainly it's not all my doing.)
+These things have helped me get jobs in the past.
+Some of them are traits that you can improve, as well as baseline things thare are out of my control to some degree (i.e. mental health; certainly it can be improved, but certainly it's not all my doing.)

 I also found this: [Privilege Checklist](https://sites.google.com/a/u.boisestate.edu/social-justice-training/about-us/our-training/privilege-checklist) from this [Social Justice Training](https://sites.google.com/a/u.boisestate.edu/social-justice-training/home) program, that is a very good starting point for building a comprehensive list.
-This feels like it's probably quite a great exercise for teams to get together and think about.
+This feels like a great exercise for teams to get together and think about.

 What's your list?